mukeshkr123/FlightsAndSearchService/README.md

 }
 ```

-Once you have added db config listed above , go tot the src folder from your terminal and execut `npx sequelize db:create`
+Once you have added db config listed above , go tot the src folder from your terminal and execut `npx sequelize db:create` then execute `npx sequelize db:migrate`

 ## DB Design